-Download free printable behavior charts for kids, including one specifically for children with ADHD that can be used with stars or stickers to help with any type of child behavior problem.
+Download free printable behavior charts for kids, including ADHD charts, good for daily use in school or home to help promote positive child behavior.
 Whether you are having trouble potty training a toddler or getting older children to do homework, using a free potty chart or homework chart is a great way to motivate desirable responses.

 In addition, I highly recommend checking out my free eBook with great ways to prevent child bad behavior.
-When all strategies are used in combination with other ADHD or autism treatments, children are more likely to succeed.
+When all strategies are used in combination with other ADHD or autism treatments, children will be more likely to succeed.

 I think that using the resources provided below can be a fun way to get children back on track, but remember they are not intended to be used forever.
 Help your child learn a behavior and develop it as part of their routine, then with the use of praise and natural reinforcement they should be doing it without the use of a chart.

 Before viewing all of the printable behavior charts for children it’s important to know how to use charts for kids in a way that will give you the best results.
 Many parents become discouraged when they don’t see a change in behavior after using the charts.

 As mentioned above, you don't want to use the chart forever.
 Therefore, it's important to learn ways to get a lasting change in behavior. so, be sure to check out the link above and read about these worthwhile tips.